Chauci: Sea raiding

 The Romans responded with defensive measures.
 Caistor-by-Norwich, Chelmsford and Forum Hadriani (present day Voorburg) (the civitas of the Canninefates near The Hague) were all fortified c.
 200, and the Romans began a defensive system of protection especially along the coasts of Britain and the Continent.
 This system would be continually maintained and improved upon, which the Romans would not have done unless there was a continuing threat to be addressed.
 The system would continue to evolve through the disappearance of Chauci raiders and their replacement by the Frankish and Saxon ones, up to the end of the fourth century.
 By then it would be known as the Saxon Shore, a name given it by the Notitia Dignitatum.

 A passage written by Zosimus has been interpreted as one of the last mentions of the Chauci, and one where they are specifically mentioned as a Saxon group; but it depends upon whether we can equate them with the "Kouadoi" in Zosimus's Greek, a name he had apparently used wrongly.
 Julian fought against Saxons and Franks, including the Salians, but then allowed the Salians "descended from the Franks" to settle in Toxandria in 358.
 According to Zosimus, this happened in response to an attack from the sea by the "Kouadoi" Saxons which affected both Romans and Salians, who had been living in the river delta.
+The "Kouadoi" in this passage are however most commonly believed to be Chamavi (which is what they are called in accounts of the same incidents by Eunapius).